 At the same time, this will provide the high net worth individuals with an opportunity to redefine their income to reduce liabilities associated with the increased tax rate.
 Raising the tax rate for the top earners would help reduce inequalities in incomes.

 The current estate tax rate is considered modest, and the wealthy use their estates to invest in trusts with the goal of avoiding capital gains taxes.
 Also, the current estate tax law reaches less than 0.5% of estates.
 In addition, it only applies to the value of the estate that exceeds the existing exemption level.

 As of 2018, the exemption level per taxpayer is $11.18 million per year, which is double the amount of exemption granted in 2017.
 This means that only about 2,000 estates per year are liable for the estate tax.
 Increasing the estate tax from 40% to 45% and increasing its coverage can increase the estate tax revenues paid to the government each year.

 3. Tax carbon emissions

-Taxing carbon emissions is not only important but also essential to address the issues of global warming.
-The carbon tax is imposed on companies and individuals that burn fossil fuels such as gas, coal, and oil, thereby destroying the climate.
-Increasing the tax on carbon emissions can reduce burning fossil fuels and eventually eliminate their usage while encouraging other environmentally-friendly energy alternatives.
+Taxing carbon emissions is considered not only important but also essential to address the issues of global warming.
+The carbon tax is imposed on companies and individuals that burn fossil fuels such as gas, coal, and oil.
+Increasing the tax on carbon emissions can reduce burning fossil fuels and perhaps eventually eliminate their usage, while encouraging other environmentally-friendly energy alternatives.